MicrosoftDocs/windows-itpro-docs/mdop/mbam-v25/troubleshooting-mbam-installation.md

 Similarly, copy the value of the URL for StatusReportingServiceEndpoint (**HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\FVE\MDOPBitLockerManagement**), and open it in Internet Explorer.

 >[!Note]
 >If you cannot browse to the URL from the client computer, you should test basic network connectivity from the client to the server that is running IIS.
-Refer to points 1, 2, 3, and 4 in the previous section.
+See points 1, 2, 3, and 4 in the previous section.

-In addition, review the Application logs on the administration and monitoring server for any errors.
+Additionally, review the Application logs on the administration and monitoring server for any errors.

-You may make a concurrent network trace between the client and the server and review the trace to determine the cause of connection failure between the client agent and the MBAM administration server.
+You can make a concurrent network trace between the client and the server, and review the trace to determine the cause of connection failure between the client agent and the MBAM administration server.

 >[!Note]
->If you can browse to the service URLs from the client computer and there are connectivity errors in the MBAM admin event logs, this might be due to  a connectivity failure between the administration server and the database server.
+>If you can browse to the service URLs from the client computer and there are connectivity error entries in the MBAM admin event logs, this might be because of a connectivity failure between the administration server and the database server.

-If you can successfully browse to both service URLs, connectivity between the client and the server that is running, IIS is working.
+If you can successfully browse to both service URLs, connectivity between the client and the server that is running, and IIS is working.
 However, there may be a problem in communication between the server that is running IIS and the database server.

-The MBAM services may be unable to connect to the database server because of a network issue or an incorrect database connection string setting.Review the Application logs on the administration and monitoring server.
-You might see errors or warnings from source ASP.NET 2.0.50727.0 that resemble the following log:
+The MBAM services may be unable to connect to the database server because of a network issue or an incorrect database connection string setting.
+Review the Application logs on the administration and monitoring server.
+You might see errors entries or warnings from source ASP.NET 2.0.50727.0 that resemble the following log entry:

     Log Name:      Application
     Source:        ASP.NET 2.0.50727.0